 On average, for government spec configurations, there is about 7″ of barrel between the gas port and the muzzle.
 This is pretty well optimized for a 20″ rifle, 16″ midlength, or 14.5″ carbine barrel.
 Where you see some trouble is the oddball lengths.

 For example, 18″ barrels with rifle length gas systems have two inches less “dwell time” compared to their 20″ cousins.
 That means the gas port must be enlarged in order to let more gas in the system before the bullet uncorks.
-It is sorted out now, but 18″ barrels used to have a bad reputation for being undergassed in cold weather because of this.
-The same applies the other direction, with 16″ barrels and carbine gas ports.
-The extra 1.5″ meant the gas port was slightly smaller.
+It’s sorted out now, but 18″ barrels used to have a bad reputation for being

 This dwell time issue becomes very important on the very short 10.5, 11.5, and 12.5-inch rifles, as they all use the same 7″ carbine gas system.
 This gets even more challenging when suppressors are thrown into the mix.